joshikanach/FutureMakers/README.md

   Describe why the following statement is FALSE: Scikit-Learn has the power to visualize data without a Graphviz, Pandas, or other data analysis libraries.
     - The statement is false because Scikit-learn is focused on ML and not with loading, handling, manupulating, and visualizing of data.

+# Day 4
+  Q: Think about a real-world problem and see if you can find a dataset that has the characteristics of the data of that problem.
+Then, think about the deep learning algorithm that you would likely use to develop a solution to it.
+Outline why you picked a particular approach.
+  A: A list of cancerous tumors.
+You could use either a recurrent neural network or convolutional neural network.
+I picked both of these approaches because they have memory in order to train themselves.
+The convolutional neural networks in this case would be the best approach as it has both feed forward and recurrent NN.